(Posted Tue. Feb 3rd, 2015)

-“We are pleased to see that the number of growers planting integrated refuge products on their entire farming operation has more than tripled this year and the percent of those who planted at least one integrated product increased from 50 percent in 2012 to 75 percent in 2013,” said Mike Smith, ABSTC IRM subcommittee co-chairman.
+“We are pleased to see that the number of growers planting integrated refuge products on their entire farming operation has more than tripled this year and the percent of those who planted exclusively integrated product increased from 18 percent in 2013 to 47 percent in 2014.
+Also, an additional 27 percent are planting at least one integrated product,” said Mark Kimm, ABSTC IRM subcommittee co-chair.

 ABSTC projects that the adoption of integrated products will continue to increase, contributing to the overall increase in compliance, which helps preserve Bt corn technology durability.

 Survey shows that most growers are in compliance

 In 2014, the majority of growers surveyed planted the required refuge size on their farms and planted it within the required distance for all of their Bt corn fields.
 Furthermore, the survey indicated that the percentage of growers not planting any refuge acres continues to be low.